Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Introduction

 \section{Introduction}

-The curse of dimensionality affects the construction of reliable models for high-dimensional functions approximation.
+The curse of dimensionality affects the realization of reliable models for high-dimensional functions approximation.
 This problem is particularly evident in the data scarcity regime which characterizes many industrial and engineering applications.
-We address this issue by exploiting parameter space reduction techniques in a multi-fidelity Gaussian-based setting.
+We address this issue by exploiting parameter space reduction techniques in a multi-fidelity setting.

 Gaussian processes (GP)~\cite{williams2006gaussian} have spread in many fields as a reliable regression (GPR) method, especially for optimization and inverse problems.
 Many extensions stemmed from the original formulation, such as for kernel methods~\cite{kanagawa2018gaussian}, and for big data and memory limitations~\cite{lazaro2010sparse, liu2020gaussian}.
 On the other hand the exploitation of multi-fidelity models had a huge impact in the scientific computing community thanks to the possibility to integrate simulations and data coming from different models and sources.
 For an overview of different applications we suggest~\cite{kennedy2000predicting, forrester2007multi, raissi2017inferring, bonfiglio2018multi, bonfiglio2018improving, kramer2019multifidelity}.
 A particularly promising nonlinear autoregressive multi-fidelity Gaussian process regression (NARGP), was proposed in~\cite{perdikaris2017nonlinear}.
 Recent advancements in the context of physics informed neural networks~\cite{raissi2019physics} in a multi-fidelity setting for function approximation and inverse PDE problems, can be found in~\cite{meng2020composite}.